Egamer512/csc208/ch1.1_reading/sect1.1.md

 3. If you have 9 comedies and 7 horror movies:

         a.
-How many choices of movies do you have?
+How many singular choices of movies do you have?

         b.
 If you were feeling really bored, what are the total, unique combinations of movies can you watch?